Tītokowaru's War: Moturoa

-Whitmore ordered No.1 Division of the Armed Constabulary and a contingent of Wanganui kupapa under Major Kepa Te Rangihiwinui to move around to the right of the pā to attack the flank while the main body assaulted the front, supported by the newly arrived No.6 Division.
+Whitmore ordered No.1 Division of the Armed Constabulary and a contingent of Wanganui kūpapa under Major Keepa Te Rangihiwinui to move around to the right of the pā to attack the flank while the main body assaulted the front, supported by the newly arrived No.6 Division.
 Entry from the left was prevented by a steep and thickly forested gully at the western end of the palisade.

 The signal for the assault was given and Hunter rushed for the palisades with a storming party of 50 Armed Constabulary.
 Tītokowaru's men waited until Hunter's men were within 10 or 12 metres before opening fire.
 One survivor said: "I never saw the like of that sheet of fire.
 Men went down all round me."
 Within minutes a dozen men were lying dead or wounded on the open ground.
-Kepa could not reach his assault point on the right flank and returned to help Hunter, who moments later suffered a fatal wound.
+Keepa could not reach his assault point on the right flank and returned to help Hunter, who moments later suffered a fatal wound.
 Whitmore then sounded the bugle to retire, prompting many Moturoa defenders to run from the shelter of the stockade and trenches in pursuit.
-On the west, or left, flank a small detachment of No.2 Division was left to engage with Māori outside the pā and was the last group to retreat, coming under heavy fire not only from the pursuers but also from kupapa who believed they were the enemy, so far were they behind the main force.
+On the west, or left, flank a small detachment of No.2 Division was left to engage with Māori outside the pā and was the last group to retreat, coming under heavy fire not only from the pursuers but also from kūpapa who believed they were the enemy, so far were they behind the main force.
 The Moturoa force followed Whitmore's troops all the way to Wairoa, firing on the redoubt before retreating.

 Whitmore's casualties were recorded as 19 killed or missing and 20 wounded, with the heart of one soldier cut from his body and another later cooked and eaten.
 Only one of Tītokowaru's force was killed in the encounter.

 The battle was regarded as the worst reverse suffered by government troops on the West Coast, surpassing even the Te Ngutu disaster.
 Colonel W.E.
 Gudgeon, who described it as "the most desperate engagement fought in the Māori War", claimed: "Whitmore's return did not give nearly our casualties.
 I made it at the time 52 out of fewer than 200 actually engaged."
 Whitmore offered his resignation to the Defence Minister, but was given government support and retained.
 Historian James Cowan described the Moturoa expedition as "Whitmore's one great blunder", but strong criticisms of Whitmore's strategy were rejected by Belich, who said the commander's one mistake was to underestimate the Moturoa deceptively strong defences.
 Although he claimed Whitmore had greatly exaggerated the strength of his enemy—reporting Tītokowaru had as many as 600 warriors at Moturoa—he concluded: "Whitmore was simply unfortunate enough to be a good general matched against an excellent one."